pythonindia/inpycon2023/data/travel.md

-## PyCon India 2023 Travel Information
+# Travel Information for PyCon India 2023 in Hyderabad

-This page provides information for attendees on how to reach PyCon India 2023 happening in Hyderabad, India.
-For more detailed travel information, refer to the [Hyderabad Wiki Page](https://wikitravel.org/en/Hyderabad#Get_in).
+Welcome to PyCon India 2023 in Hyderabad!
+Below you'll find detailed travel information on how to reach the conference venue.

+## Getting to Hyderabad

 ### By Plane - Rajiv Gandhi International Airport

-**To Hyderabad:** Various Indian airlines operate from Rajiv Gandhi International Airport including Air India, Air India Express, Indian Airlines, Indigo Airlines, Trujet, and SpiceJet.
+If you're arriving by air, the Rajiv Gandhi International Airport serves as your gateway to Hyderabad.
+Various Indian airlines operate flights to this airport, including Air India, Air India Express, Indian Airlines, Indigo Airlines, Trujet, and SpiceJet.

-**From the Airport to the Venue:** Upon arriving at the airport, you have the option to take air-conditioned buses (Pushpak) to Hi-Tech City (Opposite Shilparamam) for around 250 INR.
-Buses run frequently from 3:30 AM to 12 AM, and hourly during midnight.
-Travel time varies from 45 minutes to 2 hours.
-[Bus timings](http://www.hyderabad.aero/to-from-airport.aspx) are available online.
-You can also hire metered cabs from Skycabs and Meru or use app-based services like Uber or Ola.

 ### By Train - Secunderabad or Hyderabad

-**To Hyderabad:** Indian Railways offer services to Hyderabad from various parts of India.
+For those opting for train travel, Indian Railways offer services to Hyderabad from different parts of India.
 Major railway stations include Secunderabad, Hyderabad, Kachiguda, and Begumpet.
-Hyderabad Deccan Station is also known as Nampally Station.
-Most trains for South and North India start from Hyderabad via Secunderabad.
+Hyderabad Deccan Station, also known as Nampally Station, is a significant hub for trains to South and North India via Secunderabad.

-From the stations to the venue, you can take buses to Shilparamam (Hitex) and then use a cab or auto to reach the venue.

 ### By Car

-Hyderabad is well-connected to other major cities by road, including Bangalore, Chennai, and Mumbai.
-The Bangalore-Hyderabad route is part of the North South corridor upgraded to a four-lane divided highway.
+Hyderabad is well-connected to other major cities by road.
+Routes like the Bangalore-Hyderabad corridor have been upgraded to four-lane divided highways, providing a convenient option for road travelers.

 ### By Bus

-Hyderabad is well-connected by state government and private buses to various parts of Telangana, South India, and Western India.
-Major bus stations include JBS (Jubilee Bus Station) in Secunderabad and MGBS (Imliban), one of the largest bus stations in the world.
+Hyderabad's extensive bus network, including state government and private buses, connects the city to various parts of Telangana, South India, and Western India.
+Major bus stations include JBS (Jubilee Bus Station) in Secunderabad and MGBS (Imliban), which holds the distinction of being one of the largest bus stations in the world.

-From the bus stand to the venue, you can take buses to Shilparamam (Hitex) and then use an auto or cab to reach the venue.

-For more detailed inquiries, contact [contact@in.pycon.org](mailto:contact@in.pycon.org).
+For more comprehensive travel information and options, please refer to the [Hyderabad Wiki Page](https://wikitravel.org/en/Hyderabad#Get_in).

+## Getting to the Conference Venue - JNTU-H, Kukatpally

+The conference will be held at JNTU-H, Kukatpally.
+Here are the different ways to reach the venue:

+### Via Hyderabad Metro

+JNTU-H, Kukatpally is best accessible via the Hyderabad Metro Red line.
+You can get down at either the "KPHB Colony" or "JNTU College" stop and then walk towards JNTU-H, Kukatpally.

+- **From the Blue Line:** If you're arriving via the Blue line, you can easily switch to the Red line (towards Miyapur) at Ameerpet station.
+- **From the Green Line:** If you're coming via the Green line, you can switch to the Red line (towards M.G.
+Bus Station) at the M.G.
+Bus Station stop.

+For a list of stations on the Hyderabad Metro Red line, you can refer to [Wikipedia](https://en.wikipedia.org/wiki/Red_Line_(Hyderabad_Metro)).

+We're excited to welcome you to PyCon India 2023 and hope you have a fantastic experience in Hyderabad!
+If you have any further inquiries or need assistance, feel free to contact us at [contact@in.pycon.org](mailto:contact@in.pycon.org).